ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

    * The argument is a function expression with declared result type that is the same as the declared type of the parameter.
    * The argument is a function expression with declared result type `NodesType` and the declared type of the parameter is `LogicalType`.
 In this case the argument is converted to `LogicalType`.
-   * The argument is a primitive value expressed as a literal and the defined type of the parameter is `ValueType`.
+   * The argument is a value expressed as a literal and the defined type of the parameter is `ValueType`.
    * The argument is a query and the declared type of the parameter is `NodesType`.
    * The argument is a query and the declared type of the parameter is `LogicalType`.
 In this case the argument is converted to `LogicalType`.